 The example below will search for "dogs" (with the quotes) in the search text:

 Do you receive the error "The application failed to initialize properly (0xc0000135).
 Click on OK to terminate the application." when you try to start LogFusion?
-If so, make sure you have the Microsoft .NET Framework v2.0 framework installed.
-Please visit the LogFusion Download page to download the correct version of the framework for your computer.
+If so, make sure you have the Microsoft .NET Framework v4.0 or higher installed.
+Please visit the LogFusion Download page to download the installer for LogFusion, this will automatically install the correct .NET Framework version.